FZPenha/FZPenha/README.md

 Graduate in Production Engineering at the College of Engineering of Guaratinguetá, institute of the University Estadual Paulista "Júlio de Mesquita Filho" (UNESP).

-Vice-President at IEEE - Computer Society - Guaratinguetá.
+President at IEEE Computer Society - Guaratinguetá.

-I believe that trust, strength, responsibility, transparency and integrity are essential to human development, personal or team-oriented.
+I believe that trust, strength, responsibility, transparency and integrity are essential to human development, being it personal or team-oriented.
 For me, it's all about the challenge.
-I am fascinated by difficult problems, leadership and also decision making.
+I am fascinated by challenges/problems, leadership and also decision making.

-I seek solutions to problems in the most diverse areas especially engineering, business and software development.
-Through my experiments/projects (that you can see most here at [Github](https://github.com/FZPenha)) I am building an arsenal of knowledge and analytical techniques & abilities to become a reference in Web Development.
+I seek solutions to problems in the most diverse areas, especially engineering, business and software development.
+Through my experiments/projects (that you can see most here at [Github](https://github.com/FZPenha)) I am building an arsenal of knowledge and analytical techniques & abilities so I can be able to help as many people as possible!

 ### Some interesting stats on this site about me: